Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 This sample demonstrates a ASP.NET Core Web App calling a ASP.NET Core Web API that is secured using Azure AD.

-1. The client ASP.NET Core Web App uses the Microsoft Authentication Library (MSAL) to sign-in and obtain a JWT [Access Tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from **Azure AD**.
+1. The client ASP.NET Core Web App uses the Microsoft.Identity.Web to sign-in and obtain a JWT [Access Tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from **Azure AD**.
 1. The [Access Tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) is used as a bearer token to authorize the user to call the ASP.NET Core Web API protected by **Azure AD**.

 ![Scenario Image](./ReadmeFiles/topology.png)